LaboratoireMecaniqueLille/Modules/README.md

 To install the modules:

-1/ download the module folder
+1/ download the ZIP file of the module folder with the button on the right -->

+2/ Unzip

+3/ inside a terminal, go to the Modules-master directory

-2/ python setup.py install
+4/ python setup.py install

 You can now import the modules in python!